learn-co-curriculum/dsc-bernoulli-and-binomial-distribution/README.md

 When we say that events are **independent, this means that an event is not affected by previous events**.

-Applying this to our penalty goal example, this means that the assumption is that, when a soccer player misses a penalty and then tries again, the fact that he missed it the previous time does not affect his chances of hitting it now: the probability is still 80% ($p=0.8$)!
+Applying this to our penalty goal example, this means that the assumption is that, when a soccer player misses a penalty and then tries again, the fact that he missed it the previous time does not affect his chances of making it now: the probability is still 80% ($p=0.8$)!

 As we have a repeated Bernoulli experiment, the binomial distribution has two parameters: $p$ (the success probability) and $n$ (the number of times the experiment is repeated).
 We say that random variable $Y$ follows a Binomial distribution: